TrueFiEng/Waffle/README.md

 This option is by far the fastest but requires you to install native solidity.
 If you need a legacy version that might be somewhat complicated and require you to build `solidity` from sources.

 You can find detailed installation instructions for native `solc` in (documentation)[https://solidity.readthedocs.io/en/latest/installing-solidity.html#binary-packages].
-With little luck "installation TL;DR;" below might be helpful.

-Note: You need to install version compatible with your sources. w
+You need to install version compatible with your sources.
+If you need latest version that is pretty straight forward.
+See Installation instructions below.

-#### Installlation TL;DR;
+#### Installation instructions for latest version of solidity
 ##### MacOS
 To install lastest versions on MacOS:
 ```sh